Rocky Flats Plant: 1980s

 A perimeter security zone was installed around the facility in 1983 and was upgraded with remote detection abilities in 1985.
 Also in 1983, the first radioactive waste was processed through the aqueous recovery system, creating a plutonium button.

+A plant safety official, Jim Stone, warned Rockwell that their employees were being exposed to unsafe levels of beryllium in 1984.
+He was fired in 1986 for whistle blowing.
+The plant used beryllium as part of the weapons manufacturing process.
+Stone later claimed that Rockwell would fire employees who had been exposed in order to limit their liability for the health of their employees.
+Twelve Rocky Flats workers were discovered to have berylliosis, a lung disease cause by beryllium, as part of DOE testing.
+These findings spurred the DOE to investigate berylliosis in all their facilities.
+The ChemRisk investigation stated Rocky Flats only did its own beryllium component manufacturing from 1958-1975 and that all beryllium was cleaned up by 1980.
+Beryllium components continued to be used in Rocky Flats operations but were manufactured off site.

 A celebration of 250,000 continuous safe hours by the employees at Rocky Flats happened in 1985.
 The same year, Rockwell received Industrial Research Magazine's IR-100 award for a process to remove actinide contamination from wastewater at the plant.
 The next year, the site received a National Safety Council Award of Honor for outstanding safety performance.